achang77/computerscience/Azure University Tour/MachineLearningHOL/README.md

 The following are required to complete this HOL:

-- An Azure subscription, which will be used to create the VM and query Data Lake.
+- An Azure subscription, which will be used to create the VM and deploy the webservice.
 Students can get access through [Azure for Students](http://aka.ms/azure4students).
 - [X2Go](https://wiki.x2go.org/doku.php/download:start), an [Xfce](https://xfce.org/) remote-desktop client.
 [Installation instructions](https://wiki.x2go.org/doku.php/doc:installation:x2goclient).

 **Note:** To quickly verify your student status, use your school-issued email address like "your_name@your_school.edu" or equivalent.
 This will become your Microsoft Account that you can use to login to the [Azure Portal](http://portal.azure.com).